Power of Attorney Apostille – Legalization – Authentication | +1 (415) 655-9455

 We will respond with a price quote without delay.
 Once we’ve agreed upon a price, we will start the apostille/authentication process.

 The principal must sign the document in front of a notary public.
-If the principal is in the San Francisco Bay Area, we can meet them and notarize the POA.
+If you are in the San Francisco Bay Area, we can meet you and notarize the power of attorney.
+If you are elsewhere in California, you can visit a local notary to get your POA notarized.
+For assistance outside of California, please call +1 (415) 655-9455 or email [email protected] to discuss options.

-3. Get the power of attorney to us.
+Step 3: Get the power of attorney to us

-We will obtain an apostille from the Secretary of State in Sacramento.
+After notarization, we will obtain an apostille from the Secretary of State in Sacramento.
 Some countries require apostilles plus additional certifications, details of which we will provide in the price quote.
-Once the document has an apostille (and additional authentication/legalization, if required), we’ll ship it via FedEx Priority Overnight Service (USA destinations) or FedEx International Priority Service (overseas destinations).
+Finally, once the document is apostilled (or apostilled and authenticated/legalized), we’ll ship it according to your instructions via FedEx Priority Overnight Service (USA destinations) or FedEx International Priority Service (overseas destinations).

 For more information or to place your order, please email [email protected] or call +1 (415) 655-9455.